Click on film title below for more info.

 As a British-American Jew Gillian Mosely wanted to know what has happened to make Jews, a people who have experienced oppression, othering, and genocide, exhibit such moral and humanitarian numbness.
 More widely, how does the moral disengagement that allows atrocities the world over, happen?

-There will be a post-film Q&A. We hope that filmmaker Gillian Mosely will be able to join us.
+There will be a post-film Q&A. We are delighted that filmmaker Gillian Mosely will join us for the Q&A.

 This year, André Rieu celebrates a spectacular milestone — the 20th anniversary of his iconic summer concerts on the magnificent Vrijthof square.
 Captured live in his beloved hometown, this brand-new cinema event marks two decades of music and unforgettable magical summer nights.